grafana/tempo/docs/sources/tempo/configuration/network/tls.md

       enabled: true
 ```

-See the [`prometheus.scrape` docs for Alloy](https://grafana.com/docs/alloy/latest/reference/components/prometheus/prometheus.scrape/) to configure TLS on the scrape.
+Refer to the [`prometheus.scrape` docs for Alloy](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/components/prometheus/prometheus.scrape/) to configure TLS on the scrape.
 A relabel configuration like the following will do this configuration for you dynamically.

 ```json
 {